 Jason is a graduate of Sylvania Northview High School (near Toledo) and a proud member of Thespian Troupe #4463.

 Mike Cordonnier has taught theatre at CHS since 2005.
 Previous lives include an electrical engineer and business owner.
 A graduate of Centerville High School, he is thrilled to be back at CHS sharing his love for technical theatre with high school students.
 Mike frequently presents workshops at Area, State, and International Thespian conferences on the topics of scenic design, painting, and props.
 When not at school, he enjoys life in his cabin in the woods with his high school sweetheart wife, Joan, and their two dogs.
-Mike has won twelve High School DayTony awards for Scenic Design, including an Award of Excellence for Les Miserables in 2014.
+Mike has won numerous High School DayTony awards for Scenic Design, including an Award of Excellence for Les Miserables in 2014.

 Jan Kledzik is a retired CHS math teacher.
 She graduated from the University of Toledo, where she majored in Mathematics and minored in Speech and Theatre.
 Jan has previously designed sets for Centerville productions but now focuses exclusively on costuming.
 She has been Costumer at CHS for the last 10+ years.
 To date, Jan has won nine High School DayTony awards for her costuming designs.

 Bryan Miller attended Sinclair Community College to study Technical Theatre, specializing in Lighting and Sound.
 While at Sinclair, Bryan also studied Theatrical Makeup, Acting, Stage Management and Stage Weapons.